 Download the keyboard view and list view of the shortcuts, plus the Premiere shortcut file HERE .
 If you feel apprehensive about downloading an unknown zip file, the images are below.
 You can either enter the shortcuts in yourself, or email me at email@example.com and I’ll send you the .kys shortcuts file.

 I’ve been a video editor since 1996.
 I had worked in digital tape-to-tape rooms until 2005, when I started using Final Cut Pro.
 I noticed the keyboard shortcut layout seemed to be designed by software engineers, not video editors.
-They were kind of all over the place, and sometimes required awkward key combinations (like command+shift, etc.).
+The shortcuts were kind of all over the place, and sometimes required awkward key combinations (like command+shift, etc.).

-Since I know how to type, I wanted all the shortcuts to be on the left side of the keyboard, so the left hand has access to all the shortcuts while the right hand never has to leave the mouse, and I wanted to use only lower and uppercase keys.
+I wanted all the shortcuts to be on the left side of the keyboard, so the left hand has access to all the shortcuts while the right hand never has to leave the mouse, and I wanted to use only lower and uppercase keys.

 Over time I developed a really efficient and fast shortcut layout that I’ve used with Final Cut Pro, Avid Media Composer, Premiere Pro and DaVinci Resolve.
 I’ve taught it to a few people who were new to editing and it really seemed to make sense to them.
-I also noticed that even experienced editors had some really bad habits and don’t use the software in an efficient way.
-For instance, a lot of people drag footage from the source window to make an edit.
-If you do that, this tutorial is definitely for you.